 - ^^ Akter, S; Chindarkar, N.; W. Erskine, L. Spyckerelle, and J. Imron “Impact of Improved Maize Variety Adoption on Farmers’ Market Participation in Timor-Leste”.
 Under review, Journal of International Development.

 - ## Chindarkar, N.; Chen, Y.J.; and Sathe, S. “Impact of Farm Electricity Supply Management on Farm Households: Evidence from India”.
-Under review, Environment and Development Economics.
+Manuscript being prepared for submission to Energy Policy.

 Reports and other publications

 - Chindarkar, N. and Leegwater, A. (2011).
 “STRIVE Mozambique: Exploring Relationships between Social Capital and Household and Child Outcomes”.
 Working Paper.
 The IRIS Center at the University of Maryland, College Park.